MultiD822/CS_240/README.md

 ## Resources
+Will add resources when I have enough good ones  💽

 ## Personal Notes
 Also, if you are having a hard time with puzzles, try doing a simpler puzzle that is more fun and silly.